LiveRamp/reslang/docs/reference.md

     -   This indicated that the attribute can be mutated using a PUT.
 -   synthetic
     -   This indicates that the attribute is derived, or synthetic. i.e. it is formed out of other state.
 By default is is output only.

+## Difference between PUT and PATCH

+A PUT requires a body with all mutable, non-optional fields.
+A PATCH makes all mutable fields optional.
+Prefer PUT because it accepts all the mandatory fields at the same time and hence, is idempotent.
+Use PATCH at your discretion to allow any field to be adjusted.

+Never use PUT or PATCH to trigger an action, please only use it to adjust state.